RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/omit/request/assignment-omit-request.md

 - All omits are effective immediately.
 - All omit request will get an omit response under the topic [assignment/omit/response](../response/assignment-omit-response.md)
-- Please provide all fields marked as `reqired` in the schema specifications.
+- Please provide all fields marked as `required` in the schema specifications.

 #### Omit - NO_INTENTION